ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 The `inReplyTo` {4} data field indicates that the current message is a related continuation of another message sent in the same MLS group.
-It contains the message ID of the referenced message and the SHA-256 hash [@!RFC6234] of its `MimiContent` structure.
-If the `message` field is empty (i.e. both the message ID `localPart` and the `domain` are zero length), the receiver assumes that the current message has not identified any special relationship with another previous message;
+If present, it contains the message ID of the referenced message and the SHA-256 hash [@!RFC6234] of its `MimiContent` structure.
+Otherwise, the receiver assumes that the current message has not identified any special relationship with another previous message.
-in that case the `hash-alg` is `none` and the `replyToHash` is zero length.

 The `inReplyTo` hash is a message digest used to make sure that a MIMI message cannot refer to a sequence of referred messages which refers back to itself.
-When replying a client checks if the referenced message is itself a Reply.
-It compares the hash
+When replying, a client MUST NOT knowingly create a sequence of replies which create a loop.

 When receiving a message, the client verifies that the hash is correct.
 Next it checks if the referenced message is itself a Reply.
 If so, it continues